-- 1. Variable Rates (Percentage of Salaries) Set Externally: The employer share of the Public School Employees Retirement System (PSERS)/ Retirement rate is set annually by PSERS and will increase from 25.84% of salaries in FY16 to 30.03% of salaries in FY17.
-This increase is accountable for the majority of the increase in position costs from FY16 to FY17.
+- 1. Variable Rates (Percentage of Salaries) Set Externally: The employer share of the Public School Employees Retirement System (PSERS)/ Retirement rate is set annually by PSERS and will increase from 30.03% of salaries in FY17 to 32.57% of salaries in FY18.
+This increase is accountable for the majority of the increase in position costs from FY17 to FY18.
 The other major variable rates set outside of the District are the employer shares of the Social Security (FICA) and Medicare rates, which total to 7.65% in both years.
-These externally determined benefits rates total to 37.68% of salaries for FY17, up from 33.49% in FY16. - Total percentage of salaries for variable rates set externally for FY17: 37.68% - 2.
+These externally determined benefits rates total to 40.22% of salaries for FY18, up from 37.68% in FY17. - Total percentage of salaries for variable rates set externally for FY18: 40.22% - 2.
 Variable Rates (Percentage of Salaries) Set by SDP: There are six employee benefits for which the SDP sets the rates.
 The cost of these six benefits is spread across all school and agency budgets in proportion to salaries.
 The District calculates the anticipated total annual cost of each benefit and then determines the percentage of salaries that will be required to generate the total funding needed.
-The six employee benefits in this category are: 1) Worker's Compensation; 2) Termination Pay/Unused Leave; 3) Salary Continuation/Disability Insurance; 4) Sabbatical Pay; 5) Unemployment Compensation; and 6) Severance Pay/Reserve Pay-Out for 10-pay-12 Employees.
-In total, these rates will decrease slightly from FY16 to FY17. - Total percentage of salaries for variable rates set by the SDP for FY17: 7.79% - 3.
+The six employee benefits in this category are: 1) Worker's Compensation; 2) Termination Pay/Unused Leave; 3) Salary Continuation/Disability Insurance; 4) Sabbatical Pay; 5) Unemployment Compensation; and 6) Severance Pay.
+In total, these rates will decrease slightly from FY17 to FY18. - Total percentage of salaries for variable rates set by the SDP for FY18: 7.02% - 3.
 Per Capita Rates: The District self-insures for medical care for nearly all full-time employees; Local 1201/32BJ employees are insured through their union.
 Self-insurance medical insurance rates are set by an outside actuarial firm and differ based on family type and plan type.
 Health and welfare, legal, and life insurance rates are set in collective bargaining agreements.
 For budget purposes, average per capita rates are developed for each union group.